rails/rails/guides/source/testing.md

 $ bin/rails generate system_test articles
 ```

-It should have created a test file placeholder for us.
+It should have created a test file placeholder.
 With the output of the
 previous command you should see:

 ```